asylum403/Over-The-Wire/Bandit.md

 Another method to solve for cat to read the file is replacing the ~ with a . and it would look like this ```cat ./--``` and I simply Tab out to the end of the file name, if you hit Tab once and nothing happens, try using Tab twice in a quick succession and you should see an output of the files that might have naming convention clashes.
 It's like you cat for a file that has an almost matching name, where the first 8 characters are exactly the same and you've only entered 7 or less characters, then you would need to hit the Tab twice, but if the characters you've entered don't have a match in that directory, a single Tab will autocomplete typing out the name.

 # Bandit Level 3
-## The password for the next level is stored in a hidden file in the inhere directory.
+## The key for the next level is stored in a hidden file in the inhere directory.

 Once in bandit3, let's grab that list.
 We'll run a ```ls -1a``` and we see a directory named **inhere**.